WFU-HPC/deac-docs/source/cluster-sla.rst

 * Although not required, newly-hired faculty are encouraged to utilize start-up funds to purchase SUs if they intend to utilize significant DEAC Cluster resources for their research.
 The HPC Team is available to help forecast research needs and determine potential SU purchases.
 * The HPC Team quantifies estimated resource usage via Service Sub-Units (SSUs) that correlate with different types of consumable compute resources on the DEAC Cluster.

-    * By default, all SSU calculations for contributions do NOT include indirect fees.
     * The :ref:`sec.sla.su.ssu_types` section  provides the definition of these SSUs and how total SU numbers and costs are derived and calculated.

 * A non-standard, hardware-specific contribution can be made to purchase a Research-Node.